Stratio/sparta/doc/src/site/sphinx/stateful.rst

 Checkpointing
 *************

-The system runs with time windows, these windows are configurable and allow us to use not associative operations through Apache Spark Streaming |streaming_link|
+The system works with time windows, they are configurable and allow us to use associative operations through Apache Spark Streaming |streaming_link|

 .. |streaming_link| raw:: html